 It’s baffling sometimes to see just how little consideration the majority of people show for those around them.

-This lack of courtesy extends to people behind the wheel, where it seems to have become a sort of upper class entitlement… The “I can afford a car, therefore I’m better and more important than you poor people walking” complex.
+This lack of courtesy extends to people behind the wheel, where it seems to have become a sort of middle to upper class entitlement… The “I can afford a car, therefore I’m better and more important than you poor people walking” complex.

 If you drive in Colombia, you will see a whole new class of animal behind the wheel as normal rules of the road (even those concerning their own safety) fly out the window.

 The only thing that keeps things relatively sane within the city of Medellin is the prevalence of red-light and speeding cameras all over, because the transit police (different from the ineffectual regular police) literally don’t do anything except report to the scene of accidents (which are plentiful) and stand at intersections directing traffic when it grinds to a halt.
+That is seriously all they do.

 You have plans with someone at a certain time?
 Forget about it.